-- 1.11 Authorities should not refuse disclosure of information for the purposes of functions relating to resolution for reasons of the confidentiality of the information where the recipient authority is subject to adequate confidentiality requirements, having regard to the nature and sensitivity of the information. - 1.12 Access to confidential information received from other domestic or foreign authorities should be limited by law, policy or practice to officials, employees and agents of the recipient authority and any other persons retained by contract to provide services to that authority that (in every case) require that information in order to perform their functions relating to resolution. - 1.13 Authorities should have in place technical safeguards and administrative policies and procedures to control and monitor the dissemination of all confidential information within the authority, under the responsibility and supervision of officials of appropriate seniority.
-Matters covered by those safeguards, policies and procedures should include access to, storage, modes of transmission reproduction, retention periods and destruction of the information and maintenance of its physical security.

-1.14 The legal framework should exclude the application of freedom of information legislation to information received from foreign authorities or to treat such information as falling within an exemption under the regime.
+- 1.12 Authorities should not refuse disclosure of information for resolution-related purposes for reasons of the confidentiality of the information where the recipient authority is subject to adequate confidentiality requirements, having regard to the nature and sensitivity of the information. - 1.13 Access to confidential information received from other domestic or foreign authorities should be limited by law, policy or practice to officials, employees and agents of the recipient authority and any other persons retained by contract to provide services to that authority that (in every case) require that information in order to perform their functions relating to resolution.
+Authorities should also have policies and procedures in place to control and monitor the dissemination of all confidential information within the authority, under the responsibility and supervision of officials of appropriate seniority. - 1.14 No privileges or confidentiality associated with information provided by an authority should be waived as a result of sharing the information with another authority. - 1.15 The legal framework should exclude the application of freedom of information legislation to information received from foreign authorities or to treat such information as falling within an exemption under the regime.